Welcome to the poetry section of our website !

 National Poetry Day 2017

-National Poetry Day will took place on Thursday 28 September and this year’s theme was “Freedom”.
+National Poetry Day took place on Thursday 28th September and this year’s theme was “Freedom”.

 National Poetry Day is an annual celebration that inspires people throughout the UK to enjoy, discover and share poems.
 Everyone is invited to join in, whether by organising events, displays, competitions or by simply posting favourite lines of poetry on social media using #nationalpoetryday.